About St George's

 Fundraising is an important part of our parish life, as well as being good social occasions.
 For more information see our calendar of events.

-Our links with the school mean that the Rector takes an assembly in the school weekly and leads a communion service in the school at the beginning of each half term.
+Our links with the school mean that we takes an assembly in the school roughly fortnightly and lead a communion service in the school at the beginning of each half term.
 The school holds a service in the church at Easter, Harvest and Christmas and classes visit the church as part of their learning and we hold demonstration Baptism and Wedding services for them, which they greatly enjoy.

 The site of the church has been used as a burial ground since before 1200 B.C. and evidence of 11 cremation burials dating from the late Bronze Age were discovered in 1953/54 when a large tumulus just to the south east of the Churchyard was excavated.